cakephp/docs/en/plugins.rst

 in other applications and share with the community.

-The main tie between a plugin and the application it has been installed into, is the application's configuration (database connection, etc.).
+The main tie between a plugin and the application it has been installed into is the application's configuration (database connection, etc.).
 Otherwise, it operates in its own space, behaving much like it would if it were an application on its own.

 In CakePHP 3.0 each plugin defines its own top-level namespace.
+For example:
-For example ``DebugKit``.
-By conventions plugins use their package name as their namespace.
+``DebugKit``.
+By convention, plugins use their package name as their namespace.
 If you'd like to use a different namespace, you can configure how plugins are loaded.

 Installing a Plugin
 ===================

-Many plugins are available on the `packagist <http://packagist.org>`_ and can be installed with ``composer``.
+Many plugins are available on `Packagist <http://packagist.org>`_ and can be installed with ``Composer``.
 To install DebugKit, you would do the following::

     php composer.phar require cakephp/debug_kit

 This would install the latest version of DebugKit and update your ``composer.json``, ``composer.lock`` file, and update your autoloader.
-If the plugin you want to install is not available on packagist.org.
-You can clone or copy the plugin code into your ``/Plugin`` directory.
+If the plugin you want to install is not available on packagist.org, you can clone or copy the plugin code into your ``/Plugin`` directory.
 Assuming you want to install a plugin named 'ContactManager', you should have a folder in ``/Plugin`` named 'ContactManager'.
 In this directory are the plugin's View, Model, Controller,